aryanbhanot05/fec_website_demo/README.md

 # FEC Website Demo

 A **clean and accessible demo website** built with Next.js, highlighting FEC's branding elements with a consistent color theme, visual hierarchy, and a user-friendly UI for an enhanced browsing experience.
-This project emphasizes modern frontend best practices using Next.js features and Vercel's [Geist](https://vercel.com/fonts/geist) font for performance and style.[1]
+This project emphasizes modern frontend best practices using Next.js features and Vercel's [Geist](https://vercel.com/fonts/geist) font for performance and style.

 ---

 ## 🚀 Features

-- **Consistent FEC Branding:** Colors, layout, and visual hierarchy reflect FEC’s design identity.[1]
+- **Consistent FEC Branding:** Colors, layout, and visual hierarchy reflect FEC’s design identity.
 - **Accessible UI:** Focus on readability, keyboard navigation, and semantic HTML elements.
 - **Responsive Design:** Optimized for desktops, tablets, and mobile devices.
 - **Modern Stack:** Built with [Next.js](https://nextjs.org/) using the `create-next-app` starter.